Cynthia L. Cooper

 In journalism and books, I bring people the information that they need to create justice in all of our lives -- using the tools of activism, philosophy and universal human rights.

 Hell's Kitchen in New York City is my home now.
-But I'm close to other parts of the country, too: Cleveland, where I grew up, worked at a weekly newspaper, and graduated from Cleveland State University (following a single year at the University of Missouri in Columbia); Atlanta, where I attended Emory University School of Law, headed the women's law association, started a student newspaper and worked for a judge; Minnesota, where I worked in law and journalism at legal services, the state Supreme Court, and in television news as an investigative reporter and producer, and dove into playwriting; and San Francisco, where, in a year and a half of book-writing, I enjoyed the positive attitudes of the city environs.
-I've earned some degrees (urban studies, law, the beginnings of a master's in communications), and joined some associations (Author's Guild, Dramatists' Guild, New York Newswomen's League).
+But I'm close to other parts of the country, too: Cleveland, where I grew up, worked at a weekly newspaper, and graduated from Cleveland State University (following a single year at the University of Missouri in Columbia); Atlanta, where I attended Emory University School of Law, founded the women's law association, started a student newspaper, served as articles editor on the journal, worked for a judge and for a civil rights lawyer; Minnesota, where I worked in law and journalism at legal services, the state Supreme Court, and in television news as an investigative reporter and producer, and dove into playwriting; and San Francisco, where, in a year and a half of book-writing, I enjoyed the positive attitudes of the city environs.
+I've earned some degrees (urban studies, law, the beginnings of a master's in communications), and joined some associations (Author's Guild, League of Professional Theatre Women, New York Newswomen's League, Playwrights Center).
 But it's the writing itself that takes me to the ideas and places I yearn to know, and writing that helps me learn a little more each day.

 The world is imponderable sometimes.
 Making positive change is daunting.
 Writing itself is hard, at times overwhelming.
 But on the best days, I heed the words pulled from a fortune cookie and posted next to my desk: 'Start writing -- the answer will come to you.'
 Occasionally, it does.